MarsBarLee/gsod-numpy-2023/blog-posts/blog-post-1.md

 It was great fun to doodle people's concerns, group ideas together by moving sticky notes, and compare people's experience in entering the NumPy space several years ago vs in the past few weeks.

-Alas, the very strengths of the Jamboard was also it's greatst downfall.
+Alas, the very strength of the Jamboard was also it's greatst downfall.
 As the Jamboard was not in a plain text format such as a Markdown document, it was archived as PDF in the repository.
 I also transcribed the major points back into text.
-Despite these extra steps, it was worthwhile for me introuce powerful and fun collaboration tool.
+Despite these extra steps, I felt that it was worthwhile to introduce such a powerful and fun collaboration tool.

 ### Outlining
-Take all the feedback, turn into something solid Concept Art
-Met with creator, artist, editor, Tony.
-Take a different perspective in mind Alternate betwen community needs and artisitic vision, skills.
+After that social burst, it was time to squirrel away in solitude.
+I had to digest everything and turn a pitch into something more solid.

+I sketched out Concept Art and typed up story arcs.
+Distinct characters with personalities started to form.
+These characters would tackle problems, help or antogonize each other, stand firm or come around.
+Writing dialogue was a matter of letting them speak.

+I reached out to a fellow artist, Tony Fast, to give weigh in this process.
+He was the champion and editor for the Alt Text comics last year, and I wanted to continue our collaboration.

+Since my skillset isn't common in the Scientific Python space, it was nice to talk in-depth about how creative work does and doesn't fit clean timelines, comic studies and story-telling.

 ### Review #1
-Change direction
+For the review process, I brought the concept art and writing I made during the Outlining stage.
+I've prepared

+Similar to code review, but
+specific questions to guide
+elaborate stage of completion, current and future steps

 ### Writing Script, Thumbailing
 - Google Doc